 An application or letter of interest will be maintained within the district file for a period of one (1) year from the date of inquiry.
 It is the responsibility of any applicant who desires to be considered for positions within the district to reactivate his/her file annually.

-The employment of any certified staff member is not official until the contract is approved by the building principal, the board, and signed by both the board chairman and the applicant.
+The employment of any certified staff member is not official until the contract is approved by the building principal, the Superintendent, the Board of Trustees in an open meeting, and signed by both the board chairman and the applicant.

 Application Procedures